bulletsman04/SimpleDraw/README.md

 # SimpleDraw

-Project connected to basic graphic algorithms (e.g. Bresenham line algorithms).
-It allows user to create, modify and make restrictions to a triangle.
+Project connected to basic graphic algorithms (e.g. Bresenham line algorithm).
+It allows user to create, modify and make restrictions for a triangle.
 Created in Windows Forms.

 # What I Learned